 7. Face Your Fears

 A lot of experience anxiety due to specific situations, like public speaking, test-taking, or being in large groups.
 In such cases, exposing yourself to the elements is a proven way to reduce the effects of repeating anxiety.

-A small 2020 study Taylor & Francis Online “Virtual Reality exposure therapy for public speaking anxiety in routine care: a single-subject effectiveness trial” View Source to conduct exposure therapy on a group of 23 participants who were undergoing treatment in a private clinic for a public speaking phobia.
+A small 2020 study used virtual reality Taylor & Francis Online “Virtual Reality exposure therapy for public speaking anxiety in routine care: a single-subject effectiveness trial” View Source to conduct exposure therapy on a group of 23 participants who were undergoing treatment in a private clinic for a public speaking phobia.
 (In tests, participants had to give a speech to a virtual crowd.)
 The results found a decrease in fear of public speaking after the study—and the results held up three months later.